 What you may not have considered with cats, is that they groom.
-Routine licking of themselves, means that any topical application of an essential oil, is being deposited into the mouth, and also being ingested.
+Routine licking of themselves, means that any topical application of an essential oil, is being deposited into the mouth, absorbed into mucous membranes, and also being ingested to a certain extent.
 While some may see this as a scary event, I embrace it.
 Have you ever tried to get a cat to take an essential oil (or anything for that matter) orally?
 Not such a happy event!
 However, there are many chronic situations in which having oral contact with essential oils is incredibly helpful.
 We are seeing an over abundance of oral tumors (Squamous Cell Carcinoma), stomatitis (mouth inflammation), Rodent Ulcers, and FORL's (Feline Odontoclastic Resorptive Lesions) being reported in cats.
 This problem greatly stems from city water and the chemicals it contains, chronic feeding of processed diets and inappropriate food selections, and over-vaccination.
-So many of these oral issues, are improved by the grooming action of cats after they have the KittyBoost applied to them.
-Slowly, gradually, in small amounts, and multiple times a day - their mouth can be exposed to anti-tumor, anti-bacterial, anti-inflammatory, and immune supportive actions of the essential oils contained within the KittyBoost.
+So many of these oral issues, are improved by the grooming action of cats after they have the KittyBoost or KittyBoost LITE applied to them.
+Slowly, gradually, in small amounts, and multiple times a day - their mouth can be exposed to anti-tumor, anti-bacterial, anti-inflammatory, and immune supportive actions of the essential oils contained within the KittyBoosts.

 Let's walk through the individual ingredients to give you an idea of how many benefits a KittyBoost contains...